astro/microvm.nix/doc/src/simple-network.md

 If you prioritize network performance over inter-VM communication on the virtual bridge, have a look into these alternatives:

-- Network interfaces with `type = "macveth"` are supported in microvm.nix.
+- Network interfaces with `type = "macvtap"` are supported in microvm.nix.
 While they're technically tap devices, they attach to an external Ethernet port, eliminating the `br0` bridge.